Byron Buxton: 2015-2017

 Despite his having missed the majority of the 2014 season, MLB.com and Baseball Prospectus rated Buxton as the best prospect in baseball at the start of the 2015 season, and Baseball America named him the # 2 prospect in 2015.
-Buxton opened the 2015 season with the Twins' new Class AA affiliate, the Chattanooga Lookouts of the Southern League.
-The Twins promoted Buxton to make his major-league debut on June 14.
+Buxton opened the 2015 season with the Twins' new Double-A affiliate, the Chattanooga Lookouts of the Southern League.
+The Twins promoted Buxton to make his major league debut on June 14.
 He scored the game-winning run in his debut.
 Buxton recorded his first hit, a triple, in his second game.
 After playing in ten games, Buxton sprained his thumb and went on the disabled list.
-The Twins activated Buxton from the disabled list on August 10 and optioned him to the Rochester Red Wings of the Class AAA International League, due to the strong play of Aaron Hicks.
+The Twins activated Buxton from the disabled list on August 10 and optioned him to the Rochester Red Wings of the Triple-A International League, due to the strong play of Aaron Hicks.
 In the major leagues, in 2015 while striking out 44 times in 129 at bats he hit .209/.250/.326 and stole two bases in four attempts.

 Byron Buxton during a game against the Washington Nationals 2016.

 Buxton began the 2016 season as the Twins' starting center fielder.
 However, he batted .156 in 17 games, while striking out in 53% of his at bats, and was optioned to Rochester on April 25.
 He was called up again during mid season and remained at center field.
 He finished batting .225/.284/.430 with 10 home runs and 10 stolen bases in 12 attempts while striking out 118 times in 298 at bats.
 According to Statcast, Buxton led MLB in average sprint speed at 30.8 feet per second, after tying with Jarrod Dyson for the lead in the previous season.

 Buxton was once again the Twins opening day center fielder to begin the 2017 season.
 He was batting just .219 at the start of August.
 On August 18, he was safe at home on the fastest inside-the-park home run ever recorded by Statcast, circling the bases in 13.85 seconds.
 On August 27, Buxton hit three home runs against the Toronto Blue Jays.
 He hit .324 in August with eight home runs and eight stolen bases.
 For the season, he batted .253/.314/.413 with 29 stolen bases in 30 attempts, while striking out 150 times in 462 at bats.
 He won a Wilson Defensive Player of the Year Award for all major league fielders, as well as for center field, given to the top defensive player in the major leagues at each position.
 He also won a Fielding Bible Award, a Rawlings Gold Glove Award, and the Platinum Glove Award for the American League.
 He again led MLB in sprint speed, at 30.5 feet per second.